 - You may lose security clearance.

-Contact a Domestic Violence Defense Attorney in Olmsted Falls today to understand the penalties you are facing and to find out what we can do for you.
+Contact a Domestic Violence Lawyer in Olmsted Falls today to understand the penalties you are facing and to find out what we can do for you.

 Temporary Protection Order

-Just being charged with a Olmsted Falls domestic violence will result in the issuance of a temporary protection order or TPO.
+Just being charged with a Olmsted Falls domestic violence will result in the issuance of a temporary protection order ("TPO").
 A temporary protection order can restrict:

 - Where you live.